 Another reason why an aerial cartwheel is much different than a regular cartwheel is that it is much more difficult to learn.
 While the aerial cartwheel is no longer in a compulsory floor routine, it can be used to fulfill the Level 6 Floor requirement of a salto or aerial element.
 Many gymnasts also use it in their routines at more advanced levels.

-I’m going to give you exercises to strengthen the muscles you need to do an aerial cartwheel, along with some drills and tools to help you learn the skill.
+Now that you’ve learned to the steps to doing an aerial cartwheel, we’re going to give you the exercises you need to strengthen the necessary muscles, along with some drills and tools to help you learn the skill.

 Muscles you need for an Aerial Cartwheel